 In 2010, the EPA adopted amendments to its regulations regarding maximum achievable control technology for stationary internal combustion engines (sometimes referred to as the RICE MACT rule) and continues to consider additional amendments.
 Compressors used by our Pipelines and Field Services segments are affected by these rules.
-Compliance with the current rules could require capital expenditures of \$40 million to \$50 million over the next 5 years.
+Compliance with the current rules could require capital expenditures of \$40 million to \$50 million by October 2013, however ongoing litigation could result in changes that could revise the potential impact.
 The estimated amount does not include costs to comply with new amendments which are expected to be proposed by the EPA for compliance by 2015.
-We estimate that compliance with these anticipated 2015 RICE MACT amendments as currently envisioned could require capital expenditures of \$50 million to \$50 m requirements and strict controls regarding the discharge of pollutants into waters of the United States.
-The unpermitted discharge of pollutants, including discharges resulting from a spill or leak incident, is prohibited.
-The Clean Water Act and regulations implemented thereunder also prohibit discharges of dredged and fill material in wetlands and other waters of the United States unless authorized by an appropriately issued permit.
-Any unpermitted release of petroleum or other pollutants from our pipelines or facilities could result in fines or penalties as well as significant remedial obligations.
+We estimate that compliance with these anticipated 2015 RICE MACT amendments as currently envisioned could require capital expenditure of an additional \$50 million to \$75 million over the next three years.
+We believe, however, that our operations will not be materially adversely affected by such requirements.